davidbrochart/pangeo_upload/blog_post.md

 overhead associated with every read from cloud storage.
 To amortize this overhead, chunks must be bigger than 10 MiB.
 If we want to have several chunks fit comfortably in memory so that they can be processed in parallel, they must not be too big either.
-With today's machines, 100 MiB chunks are adviced.
+With today's machines, 100 MiB chunks are advised.
 This means that for our dataset, we can concatenate 100 / (480 * 1440 * 4 / 1024 / 1024) ~ 40 dates into one chunk.
 The Zarr will be created with that chunk size.